 The passionate and empathetic ENFJ type gets in flow when they can connect with people around them.
-They understand feelings far better than any other Myers-Briggs type and work to build solidarity.
+They understand feelings far better than any other personality type and work to build solidarity.
 They seek harmony and deep connections in their relationships.
 This all makes sense when we look at the ENFJ’s main building blocks: their personality type preferences.
 These peace-loving types are defined by Extroversion (E), Intuition (N), Feeling (F), and Judging (J).
 But how does that compare to other extroverts or types that may share similar characteristics?
 How can we differentiate between ENFJs and ISTPs or, even more challenging, ENFPs, who share many of the same traits?

-In order to give you a better understanding of how these types can be distinguished from one another, we are going to look at comparisons between ENFJs vs all other MBTI types, their similarities and their notable differences, and how you can spot the ENFJ.
+In order to give you a better understanding of how these types can be distinguished from one another, we are going to look at comparisons between ENFJs vs all other personality types, their similarities and their notable differences, and how you can spot the ENFJ.

-ENFJs are the most likely of all MBTI types to focus their energy on the development of other people.
+ENFJs are the most likely of all personality types to focus their energy on the development of other people.
 They are the givers and guides among the 16 types, so if you want to spot them easily in a room of people, look for:

 - A bubbly, extroverted person, who doesn’t mind taking the lead